Our Automatic Coop Door Quality Commitment

 What we did

 - We implemented a comprehensive parts and inventory management system.
-This enabled us to better react to manufacturing demands for the nearly 200 parts which go into one of our standard coop doors.
+This enabled us to better react to manufacturing demands for the over 200 parts which go into one of our standard coop doors.

 - We are leasing dedicated manufacturing and office facilities.
 This has decidedly enabled us to increase our manufacturing capacity and capabilities.